- Share this article on Facebook

 - Share this article on Tumblr

-On June 24, 1994, Disney unveiled what would become one of its most beloved animated titles, The Lion King.
+On June 24, 1994, Disney unveiled what would become one of its most beloved animated titles, The Lion King, in theaters.
 The film was an early summer hit that year and went on to gross more than $950 million worldwide since its release.
 The Hollywood Reporter’s original review is below:

 The biggest roar at the summer box office may well come from Buena Vista’s magnificent animated feature The Lion King.
 Graced with heart, humor and boundless energy, this Walt Disney presentation should cut a huge swathe through all age groups.
 Young tots and adults alike well warm to its nourishingly wise storyline.